-The Maryland Child Support Enforcement Administration is committed to working with families to ensure all children receive the financial support they need to thrive.
+The Maryland Child Support Administration is committed to working with families to ensure all children receive the financial support they need to thrive.
 We work closely with non-custodial parents to identify and overcome any challenges they face in making regular and timely child support payments.
 At the same time, we aggressively pursue cases where a non-custodial parent has the ability to make regular payments but chooses not to.

 The following is a list of enforcement tools that Maryland law allows for the collection and distribution of overdue child support payments:

 Federal Income Tax Refund Offset

-Federal and state laws authorize the Child Support Enforcement Administration (CSEA) to intercept federal income tax refunds.
+Federal and state laws authorize the Child Support Administration (CSA) to intercept federal income tax refunds.
 All cases are automatically certified for federal tax offset if the arrears are $500 or more, and are equal to or greater than two times the monthly support order.
 A notice is sent to the obligor 30 days before certification.
 An obligor may challenge the amount of arrears by sending a signed request for an investigation to the local child support agency.
-CSEA cannot predict when a federal tax offset might be received or the amount of any such offset.
+CSA cannot predict when a federal tax offset might be received or the amount of any such offset.

 State Income Tax Refund Offset

-Federal and state laws authorize CSEA to intercept Maryland State income tax refunds.
+Federal and state laws authorize CSA to intercept Maryland State income tax refunds.
 All cases are automatically certified if the obligor owes $150 or more in arrears, and arrears are equal to or greater than two times the monthly support order.
-CSEA sends a notice to the obligor after submitting the case information to the Comptroller.
+CSA sends a notice to the obligor after submitting the case information to the Comptroller.
 An obligor may challenge the amount of arrears by sending a signed request for an investigation to your local child support agency.
-CSEA cannot predict when a State tax intercept might be received or the amount of any such intercept.
+CSA cannot predict when a State tax intercept might be received or the amount of any such intercept.

 Administrative Passport Denial

-CSEA certifies all obligors for passport denial if the obligor owes $2,500 or more in past due support.
-Generally an obligor must pay the arrears in full before CSEA will withdraw its request for passport suspension.
+CSA certifies all obligors for passport denial if the obligor owes $2,500 or more in past due support.
+Generally an obligor must pay the arrears in full before CSA will withdraw its request for passport suspension.

 Driver’s License Suspension